LinuxForHealth/health-patterns/microservices/deid/README.md

 > the `PersistentVolume` definition in `kubernetes.yml` to some unique name for each instance.

 ## Usage

+The service listens on port 8080.

+> TODO: Add explanation of configs, where to find examples, how to use

 | Action | Method | Endpoint | Body | Parameters | Returns on Success |
 |:------:|:------:|:---------|:----:|:-----------|:-------:|
 | Deidentify | `POST` | `/` | FHIR bundle or resource | `configName`: Name of config to use *(optional, default: "default")* </br> `pushToFHIR`: (true/false) Whether to push the deidentified object to the FHIR server *(optional, default: true)* | Deidentified object |